annmcnamara/sqlalchemy-challenge/README.md

 * `/api/v1.0/precipitation`

-  * Convert the query results to a dictionary using `date` as the key and `prcp` as the value.
+  * The uery results were converted to a dictionary using `date` as the key and `prcp` as the value.

-  * Return the JSON representation of your dictionary.
+  * Returns the JSON representation of the dictionary.

 * `/api/v1.0/stations`

-  * Return a JSON list of stations from the dataset.
+  * Returns a JSON list of stations from the dataset.

 * `/api/v1.0/tobs`
-  * Query the dates and temperature observations of the most active station for the last year of data.
+  * Queries the dates and temperature observations of the most active station for the last year of data.

-  * Return a JSON list of temperature observations (TOBS) for the previous year.
+  * Returns a JSON list of temperature observations (TOBS) for the previous year.

 * `/api/v1.0/<start>` and `/api/v1.0/<start>/<end>`

-  * Return a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.
+  * Returns a JSON list of the minimum temperature, the average temperature, and the max temperature for a given start or start-end range.

-  * When given the start only, calculate `TMIN`, `TAVG`, and `TMAX` for all dates greater than and equal to the start date.
+  * When given the start only,  `TMIN`, `TAVG`, and `TMAX` are calculated for all dates greater than and equal to the start date.

-  * When given the start and the end date, calculate the `TMIN`, `TAVG`, and `TMAX` for dates between the start and end date inclusive.
+  * When given the start and the end date,  the `TMIN`, `TAVG`, and `TMAX` are calculated for dates between the start and end date inclusive.

-## Hints
+## Notes

-* You will need to join the station and measurement tables for some of the queries.
+*  It is  necessary to join the station and measurement tables for some of the queries.

-* Use Flask `jsonify` to convert your API data into a valid JSON response object.
+*  Flask `jsonify` was used to convert  API data into a valid JSON response object.

 - - -

 ## Bonus: Other Recommended Analyses

-* The following are optional challenge queries.
-These are highly recommended to attempt, but not required for the homework.
+* The following  optional challenge queries were completed

 ### Temperature Analysis I